yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 ---

-This note summarizes *Chapter 7 Cancellation and Shutdown* in *[Java Concurrency in Practice](https://jcip.net/)*, by Brian Goetz et al. Thread interruption is a delicate mechanism and the chapter in JCIP is not particularly straightforward to read.
+This note summarizes *Chapter 7 Cancellation and Shutdown* in *[Java Concurrency in Practice](https://jcip.net/)*, by Brian Goetz et al. Thread interruption is a delicate mechanism, and the chapter in JCIP is not particularly straightforward to read.
 Here, I list key points from the book, put together some helpful examples and try to answer some questions that once confused me.